Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 ```
 {kotlin-runnable="true"}

-In this example, the `Project` class has a `language` property, which is omitted when its value is `"Kotlin"`.

 > When serializing an object directly, you need to explicitly pass the custom serializer to the `encodeToString()`
 > function to ensure that the custom serialization logic is applied.
 For more information, see the [Pass serializers manually](third-party-classes.md#pass-serializers-manually) section.
 >